 The new user would do well to work through that menu in order to appreciate its contents, power, speed and flexibility.
-Particularly attractive is the fact that the menus are completely under the user’s control.
+Particularly attractive is the fact that these menus are easy to read and completely under the user’s control.

 3. Fluxbox